Honeymoon in Venice

 For a romantic and memorable trip, I recommend splurging for a nice hotel.
 I don’t usually say this, but if you’re planning a special occasion trip, then I say go for the nicest one that you can afford!
 Preferably one that’s next to the Grand Canal so that you can watch the gondolas pass by while the two of you enjoy your breakfast!

 We stayed at the former Westin Hotel, now completely renovated and re-branded as the St Regis (and it looks so amazing!!).
 It’s in the best location, just a few minutes walk to St Mark’s Square and a vaporetto stop.
-There’s also an amazing view from their restaurant terrace next to the Grand Canal with the Basilica di Santa Maria Della Salute in the background.
-What a special experience to have breakfast while watching the gondolas pass by!
+There’s an amazing view from their restaurant terrace next to the Grand Canal with the Basilica di Santa Maria Della Salute in the background that is one of my favorite views in the city.
+What a special experience to have breakfast or lunch there while watching the gondolas pass by!
+Even if you don’t stay there, I recommend that you visit their restaurant terrace for the view!

 Tip – Make sure to let the hotels know that you’re celebrating a special occasion, such as your honeymoon!
 Every hotel that we stayed at during our honeymoon trip welcomed us with a special treat, such as cake and champagne!

-When we decided to extend our stay for a few more days (how I wish we could’ve spent our entire honeymoon here!), we moved to the Hotel NH Collection Venezia Palazzo Barocci, also a beautiful and modern hotel next to the Grand Canal, located closer to the Rialto Bridge.
-We upgraded to a Junior Suite, which was huge with a fantastic view.
-We loved both hotels so much! (note that you will hear the boats from your room in this location.)
+When we decided to extend our stay for a few more days (how I wish we could’ve spent our entire honeymoon here!), we moved to the Hotel NH Collection Venezia Palazzo Barocci, also a beautiful and modern hotel next to the Grand Canal, but located closer to the Rialto Bridge.
+We upgraded to a Junior Suite, which was huge with a fantastic view, after we decided that the standard room wasn’t “honeymoon worthy”.
+We loved both hotels so much!

 First Impressions at St Mark’s Square